ZhengGuo-1/cse15l-lab-reports/fun11.md

 lib/junit-4.13.2.jar
 lib/hamcrest-core-1.3.jar
 ```
-This option is to list all the files with same pattern in a specific directory.
-This is useful because it can help us to display all same type of files clearly.
+**The second example for the option 4 is to search all jar files in the lib directory, the output contains paths for the jar files.
+This is useful because it can help us to display all same type of files clearly.**